Fireye04/Obsidian-new/Main/Nike's House GAME 301 Pitch.md

 	 - choose to
 		  - spend confidence to improve their situation
 		  - save it and risk the situation worsening
+- Escalation
+	-  Caused by Flynn's temper and defensiveness
+	- intense sequences where players are forced to either
+		- escalate (+3)
+		- de-escalate(-2)
+	- each subsequent escalation makes the situation much worse.
 - Reputation
 	 - secretly tracked through act 1
 	 - act 2 confidence is completely removed